vara11/mbd-bidw/Session 11/README.md

 ## Session 11

-The topic of this session is **Dashboards**.
+The topic of this session is **Dashboard**.
 This repository includes the content discussed in class:

   - Articles
   - Exercises